Blood of the Old Kings: Plot summary

 Cain follows Gladdis’s agent Safani; he finds the missing Power generator, which was transferred back to the capital by Gwaharad.
 Gladdis plans to use the generator as a bomb to destroy the Capital.
 She had Fienna killed for refusing to join her.
 Gladdis and her allies attempt to drown Cain and dispose of his body, but he overpowers her and drags her into the water instead.
 Safani begins his attack on the Senate building.
 Cain confronts and kills Safani.
 He has the opportunity to take control of the Empire’s Power generators and become a king, but declines.

 As she escapes, Arienne is pursued by Grand Inquisitor Lysandros, an old enemy of Eldred.
 Arienne uses sorcery to injure Eldred and kill Lysandros.
 She takes control of a Power generator made from the corpse of Tychon, the infant son of Lisandro’s.
 Emere escorts Arienne to meet Loran.
 Loran asks Arienne to free the dragon for the upcoming conflict.

 Eldred helps Arienne break the dragon’s chains.
 He betrays her and possesses the dragon’s body, planning to use it to become a great king.
 Arienne defeats Eldred and free the dragon at the price of many of her memories of her own past.
 With her Kamori allies and the dragon, Loran defeats the Empire.
 She and the dragon disappear.
 Arland gains greater independence, but the future of the territory remains uncertain.
 Arienne plans to raise the spirit of Tychon in secret, preventing him from being used for his Power.
 The novel ends as Loran returns to speak to Arienne.

 Publication history

 When Blood of the Old Kings was first published in South Korea, Kim was only able to release the first volume in a planned trilogy.
-As of 2024, Tor Books plans to release the entire trilogy in English.
+In 2025, the second volume, Blood for the Undying Throne was released by Tor Books.